Sappho 2: Poem

 It is generally assumed that the sacred precinct described by Sappho in the poem is a real one which she knew, but there is no evidence for a temple to Aphrodite on Lesbos: McEvilley suggests that the location of the grove should be found in the "spiritual geography rather than physical".
 Alexander Turyn compares the sanctuary described by Sappho in fragment 2 to the ancient Greek image of paradise.
 The description of elysium in Pindar's fragment 129, for instance, has many elements in common with Sappho 2: "meadows of red roses", "frankincense trees", "god's altars" all have parallels in Sappho.
 However, McEvilley finds equivalent parallels in poems by Xenophanes and Theognis, neither of which describe paradise, and argues that "ritual, paradisal, and festal images overlap" in archaic Greek poetry, especially by Sappho.
 Other scholars have seen the description of the grove as a metaphor for female sexuality, such as John J. Winkler and Barbara Goff, who describes the drowsiness induced in it as "nothing short of postcoital".

 The final surviving stanza of the poem describes Aphrodite pouring nectar "into golden cups".
 This is similar to a ritual described in Sappho 96, and may represent a real ritual in which the priestess, as Aphrodite, poured wine for celebrants.

 In Athenaeus' Deipnosophistae, a version of the final stanza preserved on the Florentine ostrakon is followed by a line of prose which means "for these my friends and yours".
 These words may come from a later stanza of the same poem.
 As the words are in prose rather than Sappho's Aeolic dialect, and ungrammatical (four words are in the wrong gender) they are not from the poem as Sappho composed it.
 They are likely to have been composed by Athenaeus himself, rather than known to him from an earlier source; if they had been composed in a Classical Athenian sympotic context, for instance, Mark de Kreij argues that they would have fitted Sappho's metre better.
 It is possible but not certain that they are a paraphrase of Sappho's work by Athenaeus: at other points in the Deipnosophistae there are similar continuations of quotations which look like paraphrases but in fact do not appear in the source text – for instance, in his quotation of Apollonius Rhodius at Deipnosophistae 13.555b.

+Reception

+In antiquity, Sappho 2 was apparently one of her best-known poems, comparable to the Ode to Aphrodite, the opening poem of the Alexandrian edition.
+Its description of Aphrodite's sacred grove was alluded to by the poet Horace in his Epodes (1st century BC), and by the theologian Gregory of Nazianus in the poem "On Human Nature" (3rd century AD).
+The fragment preserved on the Florentine ostrakon and Hermogenes' quotation of Sappho 2 both suggest that in antiquity it was used in an educational context.